Statement delivered by Ambassador Phillip Taula, Deputy Permanent Representative of New Zealand to the United Nations,17 October 2016

 Our Parliamentary committees, political parties, and government agencies also have strong connections.
 For example a number of agencies on each side of the Tasman have arrangements in place for information sharing and dialogue, and have representation on each other's boards.

-The Australia and New Zealand School of Government (ANZSOG) (external link) was established in 2001 by Australian and New Zealand Governments, universities and business schools to develop strong links between our respective public sectors.
+The Australia and New Zealand School of Government (ANZSOG) (external link) was established in 2001 by Australian and New Zealand national and state/territory-level governments, in partnership with universities and business schools, to develop strong links between our respective public sectors.

-Our countries work closely together on a wide range of foreign policy, security and trade issues, including in the United Nations, World Trade Organisation and other international forums.
+Our countries work closely together on many diverse foreign policy, security and trade issues, including in international forums such as the United Nations and World Trade Organisation.
 We also cooperate on aid and development work in the Pacific and South East Asia regions.

 Total trade in goods